EXPERIENCED FAIRFAX DUI LAWYER WILL FIGHT FOR JUSTICE ON YOUR BEHALF

 WHAT CAN BE THE CONSEQUENCES OF A DUI CONVICTION?

 Many of those who are charged with DUI in Virginia have never been in legal trouble before, so the experience can be genuinely frightening.
 A DUI arrest can lead to a conviction, a criminal record, stiff fines, a lengthy probation term, and even jail time.
+Contact a Fairfax DUI attorney to help you navigate through these complex legal matters.

 And those are only the legal penalties.
-A DUI conviction will also affect your employment, increase your auto insurance costs, and cause some of your friends, co-workers, and perhaps even some of your family members to lose their trust in you.
+A Virginia DUI conviction will also affect your employment, increase your auto insurance costs, and cause some of your friends, co-workers, and perhaps even some of your family members to lose their trust in you.

 WHAT ARE THE PENALTIES FOR A DUI CONVICTION IN FAIRFAX, VIRGINIA?

 For a first DUI offense and/or breath test refusal, your driver’s license will be “administratively” suspended for seven days by the Virginia Department of Motor Vehicles (DMV).
-The suspension is entirely separate from your criminal DUI case or any penalty imposed by a criminal court.
+The suspension is entirely separate from your Virginia criminal DUI case or any penalty imposed by a criminal court.

-For a second DUI offense and/or breath test refusal, your license will be suspended for 60 days or until you go to trial, whichever comes first.
+For a second offense and/or breath test refusal, your license will be suspended for 60 days or until you go to trial, whichever comes first.
 If you are convicted of DUI, a license suspension or revocation ordered by the court will be added to the administrative suspension.

 A first DUI conviction in this state will be penalized by the courts with a mandatory, minimum $250 fine and a one-year driver’s license revocation.
 Additionally, an ignition interlock device (IID) must be installed in the offender’s vehicle at the end of the license revocation period.